ouro-official/contracts/README.md

 OURO
 ===

-Ouro aims to create a stable, inflation-proof store of value by deriving fiat inflations manifested in the growth of the value of crypto assets and migrating them onto the native asset OURO.
+Ouro aims to create an inflation-proof store of value system on BSC, featuring Peer-to-Pool asset swaps.
+In essence, the project derives fiat inflations manifested in the growth of the value of crypto assets and migrates them onto OURO, making it inflation-proof against the USD.

 Binance Smart Chain Mainnet Deployment: